eslam-gomaa/Flexible-Network/README.md

 ![image](https://user-images.githubusercontent.com/33789516/159186029-8f377b31-f839-40b6-96f6-33a6a42d5317.png)

 * Multi-Vendor
-   * Use unified way to automate different types of devices from different vendors
+   * Use a unified way to automate different types of devices from different vendors [ Check the list of supported vendors (_to be documented_) ]

 * Backup config, with different storage options including `S3` [ Check the list of supported backup storage (_to be documented_) ]